 “Marketing is a contest for people’s attention”.
 Seth Godin

 Definition.
 In general terms, marketing is the set of studies and methods devoted to the management of exchange relations.
 Basically, it is the multi-layered process whose aim is to connect the products with the customers.
-It can involve the variety of advertising and promotional activities, market and customer research, organization of sales, direct and indirect communication with the target audience.
-In terms of tough and diverse competition on most markets nowadays, marketing is the strategy and the trophy to achieve is users’ and customers’ attention.
+It can involve the variety of advertising and promotional activities, market and customer research, the organization of sales, direct and indirect communication with the target audience.
+In terms of tough and diverse competition in most markets nowadays, marketing is the strategy and the trophy to achieve is users’ and customers’ attention.

 Design aspect.
 Design and marketing have been supporting each other for many decades, so there are two basic directions of their connection.

 The direction from marketing to design means involving techniques of marketing into the design process from the early stages of product creation or updates.
 The cases when marketing strategy is thought out from the stage of ideation on the future product makes design even more meaningful: not only do designers create the product solving users’ problems or satisfying needs, but also set the channels and ways how product can be noticed by the customer, how it can get interesting for target user and what are the ways to show its benefits effectively.
 Knowing all that stuff, the designers can find the appropriate UX – the logic of the product and UI – visual presentation of its features.
 Each tiny element or aspect like the color or shape of a button to the global approach to color palette, the choice of fonts and the space between elements on the page or screen, every transition and microinteraction designed properly and applied wisely can have a huge impact on the success of the product and its ability to fulfill the business goals.